Pointwise decay for the wave equation on nonstationary spacetimes: Notation and conventions

 \subsection{Notation for the symbols $n$ and $N$}

-Throughout the paper the integer $N$ will denote a fixed and sufficiently large positive number, not exceeding the value of 50, signifying the highest total number of vector fields that will ever be applied to the solution $\p$ to \eqref{main} in the paper.
+Throughout the paper the integer $N$ will denote a fixed and sufficiently large positive number signifying the highest total number of vector fields that will ever be applied to the solution $\p$ to \eqref{main} in the paper.

-We use the convention that the value of $n$ may vary by line, but is bounded above by 30.
+We use the convention that the value of $n$ may vary by line.